rgroten/NetApp-Snapshot-Manager/README.md

 	- User/Password	: User/Password of user who has access to RFC database (read-only access is enough)
 	- Driver		: Driver used by pyodbc to connect to database (ie: PostgreSQL, MySQL, etc)

-4. ENVIRONMENTS
+4. [ENVIRONMENTS]
-One [ENVIRON] section is required for each string in Environments parameter.
+One [ENV] section is required for each string in Environments parameter.

 These parameters override anything specified in the DEFAULT section.